August 8, 2020 0 Comment

 Simply speaking, virtual workspaces can be defined as a digital environment where employees of an organization interact and work together.
 They are not co-located physically.

-– Use of traditional culture-building initiatives to virtual environments, might be ineffective in digital workspaces.
+– Use of traditional culture-building initiatives in virtual environments, might be ineffective in digital workspaces.

 – In fact, cultural and ideological differences between employees are difficult to address in a virtual environment